GiuliaSolinas/gsolinas/content/project/digital strategizing/index.md

 - **strategy practitioners**, who are the actors who deploy strategizing activities;
 - **strategy praxis**, which refers to the actual activities or performance of strategy practitioners in enacting their practices.

-To see the current state of our research, follow us on ResearchGate.
+We post regularly our updates on our research blog <https://digital-strategizing.org>.